comunica/Article-SSWS2020-AMF/content/related-work.md

 {:#related-work}

 In this section we cover the relevant existing research relating to our work.
-Concretely, we discuss the Triple Pattern Fragments interface, and the Approximate Membership Metadata feature for TPF.
+We start by discussing the TPF interface.
+After that, we discuss different AMFs, followed by their use in query evaluation.
+Finally, we discuss the related work on using AMFs for the TPF interface.

 ### Triple Pattern Fragments
 {:#related-work-ldf}